 Application : Applied Explanation on application of the practice : A robust governance structure is vital in driving an organisation's sustainability progress and ensuring that it operates the business responsibly.
 The Board of Directors (BOD) is ultimately responsible for the oversight on matters pertaining to sustainability in the Company.
 The Board Sustainability Committee was established by the Board of Directors in 2022 with a written Charter that specifies its roles and responsibilities.
 The Board Sustainability Committee Charter ("Charter") was approved by the Board of Directors in December 2022.
 The Charter can be accessed on the Company's website www.petron.com.my.
 The Board Sustainability Committee is responsible for steering sustainability efforts and reporting or the Company's sustainability progress to comply with the recommendations of the Malaysian Code on Corporate Governance 2021.
 The Board Sustainability Committee also ensure alignment of the Company's Sustainability efforts and reporting with Petron Corporation and San Miguel Corporation Group.
 Apart from steering sustainability efforts and undertaking the sustainability reporting of the Company as mentioned above, the Board Sustainability Committee is responsible for assisting the Board of Directors and/or the Chairman of the Board by reviewing the Company's sustainability strategies, targets and programmes.
 The Committee is also to guide the Board of Directors/Chairman of the Board/Management on all matters relating to Petron Malaysia's sustainability (including the Company's Economic, Environmental, Social and Governance) initiatives and activities thereby meeting the overall sustainability goals of the Company.
 To ensure the board stay abreast with and understand the sustainability issues relevant to the company and its business, including climate-related risks and opportunities, the Chairman ensures that the Board is provided updates on all new laws and regulations pertaining to sustainability risks and opportunities.
-Directors have attended trainings programmes on sustainability issues and governance the details of which can be viewed in Part D of the Corporate Governance Overview Statement in the 2023 Annual Report.
-As a downstream oil and gas company, we recognise our role to respond to the global climate change emergency and we will strategise accordingly.
-We had already begun our efforts by investing in a bio-fuel plant in 2019 and in 2021, we supported the government's initiative to improve the environmental quality by investing in a DHT unit at our Port Dickson Refinery.
-The DHT enables us to produce low-sulphur Euro 5 diesel fuel under the Environmental Quality Regulations 2021.
-Following the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, climate-related disclosures have been included in our ESG Reporting Platform and disclosed in in Sustainability Performance Data in the Sustainability Statement of our 2023 Annual Report.
+Directors have attended trainings programmes on sustainability issues and governance the details of which can be viewed in Part D of the Corporate Governance Overview Statement in the 2024 Annual Report.